-The assignment will be an overall period of Seventeen (17) Months.
-This Consultancy will be contracted for a period of Seventeen (17) Months from the date of commencement with a probation period of three (3) months.
+The assignment will be an overall period of Ten (10) Months from the date of commencement with a probation period of three (3) months.

-The position is based in Nairobi, Kenya, at the State Department of Housing and Urban Development.
+The position is based in Nairobi, Kenya, at the State Department for Housing and Urban Development.
 It may involve travels to the participating counties.

-7.0 Reporting Requirements and Timelines for Deliverables
+7. Reporting Requirements and Timelines for Deliverables